UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

-* Idea Creator clicks on "update idea" button on their My Ideas page and updates their idea
+* After an Idea Creator has edited an idea, the action will be logges in our database
-* There is a log that tracks this update with the changes made
+* This log list tracks all updates with the changes made
-* If user decides to cancel updating the idea, the resulting idea page will reflect no changes
+* Users can click an "idea history" button which will show a timeline-styled list of project updates
+* If there are no updates to be shown, a message will be shown instead indicating that there are "No updates for this idea yet"
 ```

 <a name="add-idea-admin"></a>